 Frequently Asked Questions

-A. No. Students may choose to select a permit that is valid for one academic year (fall, spring and summer semesters) and expires on July 31.
-The full value of the permit (cost per semester x 3 semesters) will be charged to your Banner account when the permit becomes active on August 1.
-Permit rates do not include the mandatory parking infrastructure fee, which is $93 per semester.
+No. Students may choose to select a Fall/Spring permit that is valid for the fall and spring semesters (August 1 – May 31).
+The full value of the permit (cost per semester x 2 semesters) will be charged to your Owl Express account when the permit becomes active.
+Permit rates do not include the mandatory parking infrastructure fee, which is $83 per semester

 Flex Parking Hours